On this page

 Table schema

 Amplitude SQL uses a one-table schema.
-The table, $events, handles the merged user mappings automatically.
-But, the merged users table will also be available to view.
-This will allow you to quickly see the number of users that have been merged into one.
+The $events table handles the merged user mappings automatically.
+The merged users table is also available to view, so you can quickly check the number of users Amplitude merged into one.

 The following tables show the schema of $events and merged users.